 As a result of the internationalization of higher education in Europe, students and lecturers alike form much more heterogeneous groups than ever before.
 They speak a wide range of languages and represent many different cultural backgrounds.
 English has become the foreign language of choice and degree programmes are offered in English more and more, but there is also a renewed interest in learning foreign languages.
 The IntlUni project aims to map these trends and to identify reference points, in order to to provide quality teaching and facilitate quality learning in the complex new European learning space.
 Read more about IntlUni

 The Language Centre was involved in the Life-long Learning project MAGICC (2011-2014), funded by the Council of Europe.
 The main aim of this 3-year project was to create modules for the Bachelor's and Master's levels, through which students learn to work in a variety of languages and with different cultures simultaneously, building up skills and competences relevant to the workplace they will find themselves in after their studies.
-Read more about MAGICC website.
-Watch MAGICC film.
+Read more about MAGICC website and/or watch this MAGICC video presentation.

 Make it in Groningen

 The ‘Make it in Groningen’ (MiiG) project aims to develop a Dutch platform for distance language learners.
 The project will consist of two parts: an ‘appetizer’ and an online course.
 The appetizer will introduce students to the Dutch language, the University of Groningen and the city of Groningen, whereas the course component will comprise a basic course in Dutch.
 MiiG ultimately aims to encourage staff and students who are considering coming to Groningen to actually take that step.
 Read more about Make it in Groningen